When it comes to pet grooming, achieving a polished and professional look is important, and

 prevent rust, corrosion, and friction between the blades, ensuring smooth operation and

 longevity.
-It is recommended to oil grooming shears regularly, ideally after each cleaning session
+It is recommended to oil grooming tools regularly, ideally after each cleaning session

 or every few uses.

-Sharpening grooming shears is necessary to maintain their cutting performance.
+Sharpening grooming scissors is necessary to maintain their cutting performance.
 Over time, the

 blades can become blunt due to regular use.
 It is essential to have the shears professionally